girishjjain/DevResx/Scribble.md

 * Latency - Is the amount of time required to complete a unit of work, typically reported in milliseconds or seconds.
 * Elapsed Time - Measures the time taken for a batch of operations to complete
 * Throughput - Is the amount of work that an application can accomplish per unit of time.
 The unit of time is typically seconds, such as requests per second, transactions per second, etc. Throughput and latency are related.
 Higher the latency of an application, the higher it's throughput is.
 To put it another way, if you can do things faster, you can do more of it.
 The effective throughput of an application is the subcomponent with the lowest throughput.
 The subcomponent with the lowest throughput presents a bottleneck that increases the latency of the entire system.

+# HTTP Redirect Response Codes
+* 302 == Found
+* 303 == See Other
+* Both are used for redirect response from server but there are some key differences.
+* With 302, HTTP method (POST/PUT/etc) and the body are not altered when redirection to new `Location` is performed
+* If you want the method to be changed to `GET` when redirecting to new `Location`, 303 is to be used
+* 302 response code is a bit ambiguous and hence, 307 (Temporary Redirect) was introduced with HTTP 1.1, to make it clear to clients to not change the request method/body
+* To summarize:
+  * 302: temporary redirect.
+Only use for HTTP/1.0 clients
+  * 303: temporary redirect, changes the method to GET
+  * 307: temporary redirect, repeating the request identically
+  * 308: permanent redirect, repeating the request identically